Table of Contents

 If installing the desktop app using the package, please unzip the package first.
 Go inside the directory where the files are extracted, then attempt the installation of the app from there.

-The error normally triggers if the installer is clicked from inside the zip file, thus, it does not see where the physical location is of the favicon file.
+The error normally triggers if the installer is clicked from inside the zip file; thus, it does not see where the physical location of the favicon file is.

 "I'm having some other installation issues."

-Please check logs and review our troubleshooting documentation.
+Please check the logs and review our troubleshooting documentation.

 Client portal Logs: